How to Reduce Operating Costs and Expenses at Your Restaurant

 While the food costs for certain dishes may be cheaper if you make them from scratch, you also have to factor in the labor costs, which could make those same dishes too expensive to make in-house.
 Purchasing pre-made, or partially prepared, foods and ingredients can save you money in some cases.

-The Balance suggests buying labor-intensive things like sauces, frozen French fries, baked goods, and pasta pre-made for the biggest savings.
+Live About suggests buying labor-intensive things like sauces, frozen French fries, baked goods, and pasta pre-made for the biggest savings.

 Another way to reduce operating costs is to lower your utility bills.
 Restaurants use a lot of energy and water to prepare food, light dining rooms and kitchens, and keep the venue at the right temperature.
 Simple adjustments can help you make a positive impact on the environment AND save on utilities.
 You can: